3 Tips to Taking a MCAT Practice Test

 What better way is there to see how you’ll score on the MCAT than to take an MCAT practice test?
 This is the best tool to predict your score and see where there is room for improvement.
-If you’re wondering when and how to take your MCAT practice exam, then look no further!
+If you’re wondering when and how to take your MCAT practice tests, then look no further!

 2. Don’t take extra breaks or a one-hour hiatus between each section.

 Taking the MCAT requires a certain level of focus.
 So if you take a one-hour television break between each section or decide to finish up your exam another day, you’re not accurately simulating the real exam environment.
-You can take sections of the practice exam individually if you’re just doing practice problems.
-But if you’re practicing taking the exam itself, then follow the same guidelines the proctors use.
+You can take sections of the practice test individually if you’re just doing practice problems.
+But if you’re practicing taking the test itself, then follow the same guidelines the proctors use.

 3. Take a free MCAT practice test before you begin preparing for the real exam.

 The reasoning is pretty self explanatory: the practice test will let you know how much you need to prepare so you can study accordingly.
 Once you start preparing, take a practice test on a weekly or biweekly basis to see if you’re improving.
 Kaplan students have access to 19 full-length exams (including access to all AAMC exams), so you’ll have plenty of practice before test day.

 Are you ready to get started?
 Sign up for a free MCAT practice test with Kaplan.